Nigel Martin-Smith: Robbie Williams

 Robbie Williams left Take That in 1995 under a strict performance and confidentiality agreement.
 In 1997, Martin-Smith sued Williams for unpaid commission in relation to a Take That management contract.
 Williams responded by saying that Martin-Smith had been in breach of his fiduciary duties as the group's manager.
 The court found in Martin-Smith's favour and determined that Williams had indeed violated the terms of the contract.
 Williams appealed against the decision but lost again.

 On Williams' 2006 album Rudebox, Williams originally detailed in the track "The 90s" about how he fantasised about gouging out Martin-Smith's eyes out during his time with Take That.
 The lyrics prompted Martin-Smith to instigate legal action against Williams and EMI prior to the album's release.
 EMI instructed Williams to rewrite the song and remove the offending lyrics.
 However, since promotional copies of the album had already been dispatched to the media and the lyrics had been made public knowledge, Martin-Smith proceeded with his lawsuit against Williams and EMI and won £300,000 in the High Court for defamation of character.
 Williams and EMI were also forced to issue a public apology to Martin-Smith.

 After Take That

-Martin-Smith entered into a consultancy deal with Virgin Records and managed the come back of Scottish singer Lulu.
+Martin-Smith entered into a consultancy deal with Virgin Records and managed the comeback of Scottish singer Lulu.
 Around this time, Martin-Smith made a huge investment in his Manchester-based talent agencies moving into purpose-built studios and offices and employing leading agents to oversee his roster of artistes.
 The NMSM Talent Group now incorporates: